danielbankhead/jetta/docs/request.md

           - `using` STRING
             - The tool used to decompress the data

-        - _NOTE_: If `null` check `responseHeaders['content-encoding']` as it is possible the decompression was not available for this request

       - `error` OBJECT
         - The error data, if any
         - If `null`, _great_